onescales/google-activity-converter/README.md

 ## Usage

-Copy the code (https://github.com/onescales/google-activity-converter/blob/main/9-stable.html) to your computer or server and run it.
+1. Copy the code (https://github.com/onescales/google-activity-converter/blob/main/9-stable.html) to your computer or server and run it.
 It's just html with css and js inside to do the conversion and processing.
+2. Go to https://takeout.google.com and export your myactivity.
+3. Wait for export to complete and download to your computer.
+4. Unzip export.
+5. Open the unzipped folder, go inside "My Activity" and the folder of choice and upload myactivity.html to your html converter you just took from step 1.
-Enjoy!
+6. Enjoy!